 I conduct detailed testing and analysis of the app's performance every night based against the actual aurora that I capture on camera, reports from users and posts on social media.
 The model is carefully calibrated against the actual aurora in the sky to ensure that the substorm strength figure tracks the aurora strength in real-time.
 The model has now become so refined that bugs and deviations become very easy to identify.

-There are around 9000 people actively using the app and most evenings there can be over 1000 people permanently logged on every hour.
-The web server is taking over 100,000 requests an hour during big auroras and over 40,000 on a quiet night.
+There are over 13,000 people actively using the app and most evenings there can be over 2000 people permanently logged on every hour.
+Over 23,000 users have registered.
+The web server is taking over 170,000 requests an hour during big auroras and over 80,000 on a quiet night.

 One of the important things about the app is that it is 'self-testing'.
 It displays the precise time when the substorm started, peaked and ended, so it is very easy for users to correlate that with their own observations.